Professional Guide 2026: Choosing the Right AI Keyboard with Grammar Fix

 CleverType and similar professional keyboards typically use on-device processing for sensitive operations and encrypt any data that does need to go to servers.
 They're transparent about what data they collect and why.
 Consumer-grade keyboards are often less clear about this stuff.

-Privacy in AI keyboards became a bigger concern in 2024 after some high-profile data breaches.
-Companies started taking it more seriously, but you still need to do your homework.
-If a keyboard is free and packed with features, ask yourself how they're making money—often it's through your data.
+Privacy in AI keyboards became a critical concern in 2026 after regulations like the EU AI Act and stricter data protection laws came into effect.
+Companies are now required to be transparent about data usage, and many have shifted to on-device processing to comply.
+If a keyboard is free and packed with features, ask yourself how they're making money—often it's through your data or targeted advertising.

 Some practical steps to protect yourself: